minhtran-q/kafka-knownledge/README.md

 <details>
   <summary>Transactional Guarantee</summary>
   <br/>

-  + This ensures _exactly-once_ processing on multiple Topic-Partitions and also supports _exactly-once_ across multiple producer sessions even when the producer is restarted multiple times.
+  Transactional Guarantee ensures _exactly-once_ processing on multiple topic-partitions and also supports _exactly-once_ across multiple producer sessions even when the producer is restarted multiple times.
+To archive Transactional Guarantee we need to configure `transactional.id`, `acks` & `isolation.level`.

-  + By combining transactions with idempotence and acks, Kafka ensures exactly-once delivery semantics.
-  + A transaction is committed after the producer receives the necessary acknowledgments (acks) for all the messages included in the transaction.
-  + Once all messages have been acknowledged, the producer can commit the transaction using `commitTransaction()`.
+  `transactional.id`

+  The producer initiates initPidRequest() to the Transaction Coordinator passing `transactional.id`.
+The Transaction Coordinator returns Product ID (_PID_) and epoch number in response.
+By this way, the producer can maintaince the Product ID even when the producer is restarted multiple times.

+  `acks=all`

+  Config `acks=all`, it means the leader will wait for the full set of in-sync replicas to acknowledge the record.
+This ensures the transaction messages are stored across all in-sync replicas, preventing data loss.

+  `isolation.level`

+  Setting `isolation.level` to `read_committed`, `consumer.poll()` will only return transactional messages which have been committed.

+  _Configurations:_
   ```
   Properties props = new Properties();
   props.put("acks", "all");